Click on a question to view answers:

 The monthly pass saves you the most money.
 A $45 pass pays for itself in just over 13 working days.
 During a month, if you use your pass twice per day for 21 days, your average cost per trip is $1.07 per ride.
 Similar savings occur with the Zones 2, 3, and 4 passes.

 The 11 Ride Special Saver (at $16.50) gives you one ride free.
-The 25-Ride Extra Value ticket (at $33) gives you 5 rides free.
-Keep in mind the 11-Ride and 25-Ride tickets do not include transfer or express charges.
+Keep in mind the 11-Ride ticket does not include transfer or express charges.
 The monthly pass covers those costs.

 What are the days and hours of operation for the Share-A-Ride service?

 Can I use the Share-A-Ride services to go to church on Sundays?